 This project examined New Zealand’s relationship property legislation.

-The Property (Relationships) Act 1976 (PRA) sets out the rules for how property owned by either or both partners is divided when they separate or when one of them dies.
-It applies to marriages, civil unions and de facto relationships.
+The Property (Relationships) Act 1976 (PRA) set out the rules for how property owned by either or both partners is divided when they separate or when one of them dies.
+It applied to marriages, civil unions and de facto relationships.
 The policy of the PRA is the just division of property, and this policy is given effect primarily through the general rule that each partner is entitled to share equally in “relationship property”, subject to limited exceptions.

 When first passed, the PRA was seen as a significant and long-awaited step in the development of relationship property law in New Zealand.
 However, the PRA is now over 40 years old and in that time New Zealand has undergone a period of significant social change.

 The Law Commission was asked to review the PRA to determine whether it is still operating appropriately and effectively.

 The Property (Relationships) Act 1976 ("the Act") created a code which governs the division of property held by married couples, civil union couples and couples who have lived in a de facto relationship when they separate or one of them dies.

 The Act was amended in 2001 and 2005 to extend its application to civil unions and de facto partnerships but has not been comprehensively reviewed since its inception.
 Over time the Act affects almost every New Zealander, both adults and children, and as such it should be reviewed to ensure that it is operating appropriately and effectively.

 The Law Commission's review of the Act will include (but not be limited to) the following matters: